jaylann/discord-trollbot/README.md

 # Discord Trollbot
 ## About

 Discord Trollbot is a rather simple Discord Bot to troll and annoy your friends on Discord.
-You can spam, delete, mute, deafen, move play soundclips and much more.
+You can spam, delete, mute, deafen, move, play soundclips and much more.
 ## Features
 |   | |
 | ------------- |:-------------